tructoldmethat/Nestle-Australia-Sales-Analysis/README.md

 ![Revenue Analysis Visualization](images/nestle_dashboard.png)

 ## Project Background
 Nestlé has been a global leader in food and beverages for over 150 years, offering products such as dairy, confectionery, beverages, and prepared meals.
-As a data analyst at Nestlé Australia, I analyzed sales data for 9 Nestlé products from 2018 to 2020 to provide management with actionable insights to optimize operations, enhance decision-making, and capitalize on growth opportunities.
+As a data analyst at Nestlé Australia, I analyzed sales data for 9 Nestlé products from 2018 to 2020 to provide management with actionable insights to support strategic decision-making, and capitalize on growth opportunities.

 This analysis focuses on the following key areas:
-- **Seasonality**: Examining month-over-month (MoM) and year-over-year (YoY) sales trends to identify demand fluctuations.
+- **Sales Trend by Seasonality**: Examining month-over-month (MoM) and year-over-year (YoY) sales trends to identify demand fluctuations.
-- **Dimensional Segmentation**: Analyzing sales by state, product, and sales medium to refine targeting strategies.
+- **Dimensional Segmentation of Sales**: Analyzing sales by state, product, and sales medium to refine targeting strategies.
-- **Distribution**: Identifying top-performing products and their contribution to overall revenue to guide resource allocation.
+- **Product Performancen**: Identifying top-performing products and their contribution to overall revenue to guide resource allocation.

 The SQL queries used to inspect and clean the data for this analysis can be found [here](https://github.com/tructoldmethat/Nestle-Australia-Sales-Analysis/blob/main/nestlesales.sql).